apify-projects/store-gpt-scraper/README.md

 You can instruct GPT to answer with JSON, and the scraper under the hood parse this JSON and stores it as a structured answer, for example:

 - "Find all links on this page and return them as JSON.
 There will be one attribute, `links`, containing an array of URLs."

-### Handle with long content with splitting

-You can instruct the scraper to split long content into smaller chunks using the 'Split content' option.
-This way scraper will split the content into smaller chunks and pass them to GPT with the same instruction.
-The scraper will then ask GPT to merge the chunk's answers into one result.